 SAG is a forum that allows parties to provide early and ongoing input on energy efficiency program and policy issues, express different opinions, better understand the opinions of others, and foster collaboration and consensus, where possible and appropriate.
-SAG Facilitation requested that SAG participants follow specific "Guiding Principles" and "Process Guidelines" in the Planning Process, to foster communication and productive input.
+SAG Facilitation requested that SAG participants follow specific "Guiding Principles" and "Process Guidelines" in the Planning Process, to foster communication and productive discussion and engage in consensus decision-making.
 Guiding Principles and Process Guidelines were included in the project plan shared with SAG at the October 2015 large group meeting, as excerpted below.